standard-software/WindowTabs/README.md

 <br />

-This version (ss_jp_yyyy.mm.dd) is forked from payaneco's repository and incorporates some code implementations from leafOfTree's version.
+This version (ss_yyyy.mm.dd) is forked from payaneco's repository and incorporates some code implementations from leafOfTree's version.
 Maintained by [Satoshi Yamamoto (@standard-software)](https://github.com/standard-software).

 <details>
 <summary>Read more about the project history and the lineage of forks</summary>